darshvader888/alx-system_engineering-devops/0x02-shell_redirections/README.md

 script that reverse its input
-script that displays all users and their home directories sorted by users script for confused smiley
+script that displays all users and their home directories sorted by users script for confused smiley write  a script that displays a confused smiley